apollographql/apollo-link-persisted-queries/README.md

 }
 ```

-When sending an Automatic Persisted Query, the client ommits the `query` field normally present, and instead sends an extension field with a `persistedQuery` object as shown above.
-The hash algorithm defaults to a `sha256` hash of the query string.
+When sending an Automatic Persisted Query, the client omits the `query` field normally present, and instead sends an extension field with a `persistedQuery` object as shown above.
+The hash must be a `sha256` hash of the query string.

 If the client needs to register the hash, the query signature will be the same but include the full query text like so: